moll0928/tic_tac_toe_game/README.md

+This project is about creating a tic tac toe game by mainly using the javascript language.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>